 "Put the old information in the topic position.
 The topic position is typically at the beginning.
-This will help you write better."--what did "this" refer to?
+This will help you to improve your writing."

+What did "this" refer to?
 Don't assume the referent is as obvious to your reader as it is to you.